Agent-Hellboy/pyytdata/README.md

 ## using

-        python
-        import pyytdatav
+        from pyytdata.pyytdata import PyYtData

-        p=pyytdata.PyYtData(keyword,maxlen) #keyword is the query you want to search from youtube data api and maxlen is no.
+        api=PyYtData(keyword,maxlen) #keyword is the query you want to search from youtube data api and maxlen is no.

-        output=p.get_titles() #function call for titles of video output=p.open_id(item_no) #function to open the specific video in web browser
+        output=api.get_titles() #function call for titles of video output=api.open_id(item_no) #function to open the specific video in web browser